The 10 Steps to Complete Before | After Your Freshman Advising and Registration Session

 At Queens College, we are committed to providing an educational environment that assures student success.

-In preparation for your one-on-one virtual advising session with a professional academic advisor, we encourage you to identify General Education requirements and course choices of interest from the Fall 2024 Registration Toolkit.
+In preparation for your one-on-one advising session with a professional academic advisor, we encourage you to identify General Education requirements and course choices of interest from the Fall 2025 Pathways Course Offerings Listing (forthcoming).
+Refer to the Fall 2025 Freshman Key Points Checklist (forthcoming) for more information.

 Additionally, we ask you to review the First Year Writing Guide that has information and advice about the required first year writing classes.
 ENGL 110 is the first course in our writing class sequence, but we also have options for students who would like more support.
 Please be prepared with your writing class preferences.

 If you wish, you may even begin the registration process by building a “shopping cart” of your choices in Schedule Builder via CUNYfirst.
-Please refer to the CUNYfirst 9.2 Student Center tutorial for assistance.
+Please refer to the CUNYfirst Student Center tutorials for assistance.

 Get a head start and make faster progress toward your degree by taking classes this summer.